CalebBarnes/gatsby-theme-headless-wordpress/README.md

 - fixed issue with taxonomy archive pagination.
 Now taxonomy pages will paginate correctly.
 - added the ability to override postsPerPage for taxonomy archive pages, similar to how you would override postsPerPage for normal archive pages.
+- Tested with WPGraphQL 1.6.12 and WPGatsby 2.1.1

 0.1.7

 - added plugin options to override `postsPerPage` for specific post types or globally.
+- Tested with WPGraphQL 1.4.3 and WPGatsby 1.0.10

 0.1.6